sanjai414qt-web/Prompt-Engineering-EXP.NO-4/README.md

 These features support everyday activities such as communication, learning, entertainment, photography, and productivity.
 A well-balanced smartphone improves efficiency and convenience in modern digital life.

   # RESULT:
+  Thus the three prompt has been execeuted succesfully and the output are generated.